y330/FragmentQR/README.md

 # *Yonah Aviv*

+## 11/26/2020 Notice: Changes to FragmentQR coming soon!
+A big changes are coming to FragmentQR: It will be rebuilt almost entirely in JavaScript.
+Essentially, the major change is switching from HTML/CSS/JS to a more modern JavaScript framework, and it will make updating FragmentQR and adding new features much easier.
+**Stay tuned**

 <img src="FragmentedQR 2/img/qr-code (2).png" width ="200px" alt="FragmentQR v2.0 Logo">

 **FragmentQR is a Chrome extension that makes sharing the relevant parts of a webpage easy by taking selected text and copying it to a text fragment to generate a QR code that will highlight the chosen text from the users selection in yellow[(Like this)](https://example.com/#:~:text=this,-domain%20in)**